Michigan deal bars LGBT discrimination in state adoptions

 Michigan, like most states, contracts with private agencies to place children from troubled homes with new families.
 The lawsuit alleged that the same-sex couples were turned away by Catholic Charities and Bethany Christian Services because they are gay.

 A 2015 Republican-enacted law says child-placement agencies are not required to provide services that conflict with their sincerely held religious beliefs.
-But the definition of services does not include those provided under a contract with the state Department of Health and Human Services, according to the settlement.
+But the definition of services does not include those provided under a contract with the state Department of Health and Human Services, according to the suit and resulting settlement.

+The Becket Fund for Religious Liberty, which intervened in the case on behalf of St. Vincent Catholic Charities and others, accused Nessel and the ACLU of trying to stop the state from working with faith-based adoption agencies.

+“The result of that will be tragic,” attorney Lori Windham said in a statement.
+“Thousands of children will be kept from finding the loving homes they deserve.
+This settlement violates the state law protecting religious adoption agencies.”

-Two plaintiffs, Kristy and Dana Dumont of Dimondale near Lansing, issued a statement saying they are “so happy” for same-sex couples who are interested in fostering or adoption children.
+Two plaintiffs, Kristy and Dana Dumont of Dimondale near Lansing, issued a statement saying they are “so happy” for same-sex couples who are interested in fostering or adopting children.

 “We are hopeful that this will mean more families for children, especially those who have been waiting years for a family to adopt them,” they said.
 “And we can’t wait to welcome one of those children into our family.”